 Businesses both large and small employ workers to help perform a wide range of job duties.
 Some employees may work part-time while others work full-time.
-Some workers may be considered to be independent contractors as opposed to employees.
-How a business chooses to classify a worker is very important because the potential tax penalties that come with the misclassification of a worker can have a devastating financial impact.
+Some workers may be treated as independent contractors as opposed to employees.
+How a business chooses to classify a worker is very important, because the potential tax penalties that come with the misclassification of a worker can have a devastating financial impact.

-At the Orange County law firm of Burkhalter Kessler Clement & George LLP (BKCG), our lawyers provide skilled legal defense for employers who are embroiled in employee classification disputes.
+At Burkhalter Kessler Clement & George LLP, our lawyers provide skilled legal defense for employers who are embroiled in employee classification disputes.
 If you are concerned that you have not properly classified your employees, are under investigation for alleged misclassification or have been accused of improper classification of your employees, it is important to get experienced legal representation on your side as soon as possible.

 Both Federal And State Agencies Have The Power To Investigate Classification Matters

-The Internal Revenue Service (IRS) and numerous California government agencies can investigate employee classification matters.
+The California Employment Development Department and numerous other government agencies can investigate employee classification matters.
 How employees are classified is important to both state and federal agencies because employers may be exempt from paying taxes on Social Security, Medicare, income, unemployment insurance and other taxes for workers who are part-time or are independent contractors.
 If an employer is discovered to have wrongfully benefited from these tax breaks, the monetary penalties can add up quickly.

 How Are Employee Classifications Determined?